Luke445/python_atari_2600/README.md

 ### running

 simply run `python3 atari.py`
-you will need a roms to play games
+you will need roms to play games